NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **HVAC Distribution: Cooling Airflow Rate**

 The cooling airflow rate.
-If not provided, the OS-HPXML default is used.
+If not provided, the OS-HPXML autosized default is used.

 - **Name:** ``hvac_distribution_cooling_airflow_cfm``
 - **Type:** ``Double``